 Lumiprobe manufactures and offers a range of fluorophores of different classes for various applications.
-Currently available fluorophores are summarized at this page.
-Click fluorophore name to read description and see a list of products containing it.
+Currently available fluorophores are summarized on this page.
+Click on a fluorophore name to read its description and see a list of the products containing it.

 Cyanine3 is a cyanine fluorophore with yellow emission.
 It has a very high extinction coefficient that makes it bright.
 Often used for microscopy, Cy3 channel is available on many instruments.